Astronomer

 Astronomer career path

 Most astronomers start by working in research astronomy on summer placements offered by university departments while they are still undergraduates.
-These placements can often lead to employment in research posts which is when most astronomers study for their PhD qualifications.
-In this case, you will have a supervisor provided by the university or research institute who will support you through your studies.
-As well as support from your higher education institution, research astronomers can receive additional training and guidance from organisations like Vitae which are there to support the professional development of researchers in the early stages of their career.
+These placements can often lead to employment in research posts, which is where most astronomers study for their PhD qualifications.
+In these cases, you will have a supervisor provided by the university or research institute who will support you through your studies.
+As well as support from their higher education institution, research astronomers can receive additional training and guidance from organisations such as Vitae that support the professional development of researchers in the early stages of their careers.

-After completing a PhD most astronomers then go on to occupy at least one, but often several, postdoctoral positions, which are short-term research positions on contracts lasting for around 3 years.
-Networking is also an important feature in developing a career in astronomy, and researchers in this field are often expected to attend conferences and events with organisations like The Royal Society and the Royal Astronomical Society, to stay up to date with developments in the astrology world.
+After completing a PhD, most astronomers go on to occupy at least one, but often several, postdoctoral positions, which are short-term research positions on contracts lasting for around three years.
+Networking is also an important feature in developing a career in astronomy, and researchers in this field are often expected to attend conferences and events with organisations like the Royal Society and the Royal Astronomical Society, to stay up to date with developments in the astronomy world.

 Career progression

-For those who do not become permanent astrologers, careers can vary from becoming professors at universities specialising in astronomy, working in more commercial areas such as aerospace or satellite research or taking on management or consultant posts within companies.
+For those who do not become permanent astronomers, careers can vary from becoming professors at universities specialising in Astronomy, to working in more commercial areas such as aerospace or satellite research or taking on management or consultancy posts within companies.

 Astronomer salaries

-- When doing a PhD having been awarded a studentship, you receive around £15,000 to cover living costs
+• When doing a PhD having been awarded a studentship, your tuition fees are covered and you receive a stipend of around £18,500 tax-free to cover living costs

-- At the top level for professors or senior researchers, salaries can range between £40,000 and in excess of £75,000 per year
+• At the top level, for professors or senior researchers, astronomer salaries in the UK can reach £60,000 and in some cases more than £75,000 per year

 Qualifications and training

-Reaching the right level of qualification and having great experience helps you secure a job in your dream job.
-Here is an idea of the education and training that you need to succeed as a astronomer:
+Reaching the right level of qualification and having great experience can help you secure your dream job.
+Here is an idea of the kind of education and training you’ll need to succeed as a astronomer:

 Education

-Full time astrology research posts are usually found at universities and they tend to be very competitive.
-You will usually need a first class or 2:1 undergraduate degree in a relevant subject such as maths, physics, astrophysics, astronomy, space science or geophysics.
+Full-time astronomy research posts are usually found at universities and they tend to be very competitive.
+You will usually need a first-class or 2:1 undergraduate degree in a relevant subject such as Maths, Physics, Astrophysics, Astronomy, Space Science or Geophysics.
 If you’re interested in research telescopes or instrumentation for space missions, then engineering degrees will also be considered relevant.

 Work experience

-A great way to get into astronomy is through work placements in research departments in universities.
+If you’re keen to find out what astronomers are and what they do, a great way to get into the field is through work placements in research departments in universities.
 These will develop your data collection and research skills and help provide you with a better idea of what area you might like to specialise in.
 Even if you don’t take a placement directly related to astronomy, the experience you gain will demonstrate you are keen to learn and develop your skills.
-Take a look at some of our summer placements and internships in Science and Research that are live at the moment.
+Take a look at some of the summer placements and internships in Pharmaceuticals and Science that are live at the moment.

 Astronomer skills